Maryport railway station: History

-Two railway companies originally served the town - the Maryport and Carlisle Railway (M&C), which opened the line to Carlisle in stages between 1840 and 1845, and the Whitehaven Junction Railway which ran southwards to Workington and Whitehaven and opened in 1847.
+Two railway companies originally served the town: the Maryport and Carlisle Railway (M&C), which opened the line to Carlisle in stages between 1840 and 1845, and the Whitehaven Junction Railway which ran southwards to Workington and Whitehaven and opened in 1847.
 The latter company was taken over by the London and North Western Railway (LNWR) in 1866, but the M&C remained independent right up until absorption into the LMS in January 1923.

-The station is the second to be built in the town, it dates from 1860 and replaced the original 1840 one built by the M&CR for its opening.
-The old M&CR headquarters formed part of the substantial station building formerly located here (see photo), but this was demolished in the 1970s.
+The station is the second to be built in the town; it dates from 1860 and replaced the original 1840 one built by the M&CR for its opening.
+The old M&CR headquarters formed part of the substantial station building formerly located here, but this was demolished in the 1970s.